A Healthy Period: Are Tampons Safe to Use?

 While tampon material is molded into an easy-insert shape, it’s intended to expand and loosen to absorb your menstrual fluid.
 What that means is that some of those fibers might become loose enough to stay inside you even after the tampon is removed, leaving a perfect surface for bacteria to hide and grow inside.

-So what’s a girl to do?
+So if this information turns you off of tampons, what should you use instead?
 There are several alternatives to conventional tampons – like organic cotton tampons, foam tampons, and reusable cotton menstrual pads which can help you mitigate some of these problems.

 We’re inundated by advertisements for more mainstream menstrual care products, but as we’ve seen these products may not be the healthiest option for your body or the environment.
 More natural solutions for your period are out there – they might be a little strange at first but can make a big difference to your health.

 Want to Help Bring Menstrual Cups Across the World?